tnevrlka-test/single-container-app/README.md

 # Simple Container Based App

-## Build and Deploy a containerized app to OpenShift.
+## Build containerized app using the App Studio Build Infrastructure

 This demo shows a simple container based app can easily be bootstrapped onto an openshift cluster.
 This application runs a simple node.js server and serves up HTML pages.